geoadmin/mf-geoadmin3/METEOSCHWEIZ.md

 The location of these files may be controlled by the parameter `config_url`.

-See https://github.com/geoadmin/mf-geoadmin3/pull/4764 poru discussions and implementation
+See https://github.com/geoadmin/mf-geoadmin3/pull/4764 for discussions and implementation

 Generating a custom configuration